D-Skr/wlabs/README.md

 - bash commands

-is a game that you can play to practice using a UNIX shell and to learn some new and useful shell commands.Adapted from https://gitlab.com/slackermedia/bashcrawl under the GNU GPLv3 License.
+is a game that you can play to practice using a UNIX shell and to learn some new and useful shell commands.
+Adapted from https://gitlab.com/slackermedia/bashcrawl under the GNU GPLv3 License.

 ### 003 Arrays Lab